gingerbeardman/gingerbeardman.github.io/_posts/2022-04-07-accessing-yahoo-japan-from-europe.md

 <script src="https://gist.github.com/gingerbeardman/789bcd8786fb76578fc11c491bd5b97b.js"></script>

-This means I can keep browsing uninterrupted.
+This means I can keep browsing uninterrupted, though of course you can no longer see the original pages as intended.

 Here is [my archive of CSS and JS for modifying other sites](https://github.com/gingerbeardman/dot-css-js/) in a similar way.